 Express Consent Law (C.R.S.
-42-4-1301.1): The express consent law means that when a person operate a motor vehicle within the state, they agree to take a chemical test of their blood, breath, saliva or urine to determine the presence of alcohol and/or drug content in your blood.
+42-4-1301.1): Colorado has an express consent law, which means when you operate a motor vehicle in the Centennial State, you agree to take a chemical test to determine the presence of alcohol and/or drugs in your blood.

-If a law enforcement officer suspects that a person is driving while impaired or under the influence of alcohol and/or drugs, the law enforcement officer can require you to take a chemical test of your blood, breath, saliva or urine.
+If you are suspected of driving while impaired or under the influence of alcohol and/or drugs, law enforcement officers can require you to take a chemical test of your blood, breath, saliva or urine.

-If a person refuses to take the test or does not comply with the testing procedure, their driver license will be revoked for one year and they will be required to install an interlock device on any motor vehicle they drive for two years.
-If other suspensions or revocations come about from this same incident, they will be added onto the end of the revocation (consecutively).
+If you refuse to take the test or do not comply with being tested, your driver license will be revoked for one year and you will be required to install an ignition interlock device on any motor vehicle you drive for two years.